uviclibraries/death-by-powerpoint/slides-images.md

    - [Canva](https://canva.com){:target="_blank"} (No UVic template, you have to find your own)
    - Any other presentation tool you are cofortable using

-## Label sections of your presentation:
+## 2. Label sections of your presentation:
+Use template pages that you think are appropriate, and limit the number of elements on each slide to 6 or fewer (including title, images, and bullet points).
+Put more details in your speaker notes.
    - Title Slide
    - Story & Introduction
    - What are Digital Badges?